SteelSavant/deck-ds/REFACTOR.md

 -   No custom logic for reifying/patching
 -   No custom render/component logic per-item

-Medium Priority:

--   Avoid duplicating descriptions in components; ALL values should come from the pipeline definitions

 Low Priority:

 -   Dropdowns and other "selection" logic will have a predefined method of querying the server for their values